SahalShaParveen/mqtt-iot-platform/README.md

 The script does **not** remove the project directory, the Python virtual environment, the SQLite database or the system packages

-These can be removed manually if no longer required.
+These can be removed manually if no longer needed.